 As a rough rule of thumb, you can fit irons using this height chart below...

 Along with overall height, the most common way of measuring for golf clubs is via your wrist-to-floor measurement.
-For this, a fitter measures from the floor to the crease above your wrist.
-That reading is then cross referenced with your height to get a more accurate length recommendation.
-This type of system is used by Ping with its colour coded chart, and by many other brands.
+For this, a fitter measures from the floor to the crease of your wrist.
+That reading is then cross-referenced with your height to get a more accurate length recommendation.
+This type of system is used by Ping, with its colour-coded chart, as well as many other brands.
 Height and arm length not only dictate your ideal club length but also the ideal lie angle in your clubs too.

 A lot also hinges on your action.
-If you consistently dip through impact for example, your dynamic fitting measurements will be better suited to a shorter club than your static measurements would alone suggest.
+If you consistently dip through impact for example, your dynamic fitting measurements will be better-suited to a shorter club than your static measurements alone might suggest.

-If you’re struggling to follow, imagine this process is a bit like shopping for a pair of trousers, where a waist and leg length won't always equal a comfy fit, if the cut, for example, isn't favourable.
+It's a bit like shopping for a pair of trousers, where even the correct waist and leg length won't always equal a comfy fit, if the cut, for example, isn't favourable.

-One-length irons allow you to stand to the ball in the same way regardless of the iron you’re using, in theory helping with consistency of strike and club speed.
-Essentially you can swing the same way regardless of what club you have in your hand.
+One-length irons allow you to stand to the ball in the same way, regardless of the iron you’re using, in theory helping with consistency of strike and club speed.
+Essentially you can swing the same way whichever iron you have in your hand.